amiame/playground_go/my-pkg-error-stack/README.md

 - the function name the error occurred,
 - the package the error occured

-The reason was to assist developers in tracing the source of the bug.

 This practice however has several drawbacks:
 - you have to write error messages for every function the error was returned to
 - you have to write the error messages manually